 Certain courses may be available by distance education or continuing education.
-All courses must be completed within the time frame shown in the Program Outline.
-Please be advised that full-time student status requires the student to take 60 percent of a full course load per semester.
+All courses must be completed within the time frame shown in the program outline.
+Please be advised that full-time student status requires the student to take 60% of a full course load per semester.
 Depending on the number of courses completed by distance education or continuing education, students may be considered a part-time student, which may impact their financial loan status.

 Students in this program require access to a personal computer and the Internet to facilitate completion of required online course components.